Nebula Award for Best Script: Award statistics

 During the 15 nomination years, 14 awards for Best Script have been given, including the special award given to Star Wars Episode IV: A New Hope in 1978 but not including 1977, since no nominee was given the award.
 No winner was declared that year as "no award" received the highest number of votes.
 With three awards The Lord of the Rings film trilogy earned the most awards or nominations of any franchise.
 The Christopher Nolan Batman movies, Battlestar Galactica, Buffy the Vampire Slayer, and Doctor Who franchises have each had two nominations, but no wins.
 Hayao Miyazaki, Christopher Nolan, Joss Whedon, and The Lord of the Rings screenwriters have had the most nominations, with three each.

 Winners and nominees

-In the following table, the years correspond to the date of the ceremony, rather than when the work was first released.
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+SFWA currently identifies the awards by the year of publication, that is, the year prior to the year in which the award is given.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; the other entries are the other nominees on the shortlist.
 Entries with a gray background and a plus sign (+) mark a year when "no award" was selected as the winner.